bradietilley/pest-stories/README.md

 Inheritance is supported.
 You may specify the `->task()` on any story object, including the parent or grandparent level.
 Each child story will inherit the task from the parents.

+<a id="doc-expectations"></a>
 **Can/Cannot expectations:**

-You will need to specify what clarifies as a pass/fail.
+You will need to specify what clarifies as a pass, and optionally a fail.
 By default, Stories support `can` and `cannot` to add clear distinction based on what each story is expected to do.
 They can be specified as such:

 ```php
 ->stories([